Bon Jovi discography

-Bounce (2002) and Have a Nice Day (2005) debuted at number two on the Billboard 200, Bon Jovi's highest debuts in the band's 20-year history up to that point.
+Bounce (2002) and Have a Nice Day (2005) debuted at No. 2 on the Billboard 200, Bon Jovi's highest debuts in the band's 20-year history up to that point.
 The lead single "Have a Nice Day" was an international hit, reaching the top 10 in Australia, Europe and the UK.
-The second single "Who Says You Can't Go Home" reached number one on the Billboard Hot Country Songs after being remixed into a country duet with Jennifer Nettles.
+The second single "Who Says You Can't Go Home" reached No. 1 on the Billboard Hot Country Songs after being remixed into a country duet with Jennifer Nettles.
 With success of the single, Bon Jovi was the first rock band to have reached the top spot on both the rock and country Billboard chart.
 The song's success inspired the Nashville-influenced tenth studio record Lost Highway (2007).
-The album debuted at number one in the US, making it the band's first number one in its home country since the late eighties.
-Although the album achieved great success, including a Grammy nomination for Best Pop Vocal Album, the band returned to its rock roots with the eleventh studio album The Circle (2009), which debuted at number one on the Billboard 200.
+The album debuted at No. 1 in the US, making it the band's first No. 1 in its home country since the late eighties.
+Although the album achieved great success, including a Grammy nomination for Best Pop Vocal Album, the band returned to its rock roots with the eleventh studio album The Circle (2009), which debuted at No. 1 on the Billboard 200.
 The lead singles from both albums "(You Want to) Make a Memory" and "We Weren't Born to Follow" received Grammy nominations for Best Pop Performance by a Duo or Group with Vocals.

 The second greatest hits album Greatest Hits (2010) was released as a single-disc version and as an enhanced double-disc version which features four new songs.
 It performed well in Australia, reaching 3× platinum in two months.
 The album's first single was "What Do You Got?" and its accompanying music video was the first Bon Jovi music video to be filmed in 3D.
-What About Now (2013) was the band's fifth release to reach the top of the Billboard 200, debuting at number one.
+What About Now (2013) was the band's fifth release to reach the top of the Billboard 200, debuting at No. 1.
 Its lead single "Because We Can" was released two months before the album.
-This was followed by a fan compilation album Burning Bridges (2015), which failed to enter the top 10 on the Billboard 200.
-This House Is Not for Sale (2016) debuted at number one in the US with sales mostly driven by a concert ticket promotion.
+This was followed by the album Burning Bridges (2015), which failed to enter the top 10 on the Billboard 200.
+This House Is Not for Sale (2016) debuted at No. 1 in the US with sales mostly driven by a concert ticket promotion.
 The album returned to the top spot two years later thanks to another concert tour, as the album was included in the ticket price.